 Dosing of patients in a Phase 1 clinical trial of CK-136 commenced in December 2022.
-The primary objective of this Phase 1 randomized, double-blind, placebo-controlled, single and multiple ascending dose trial is to assess the safety, tolerability and pharmacokinetics of CK-136 when administered orally as single or multiple doses to healthy participants.
-The study design includes three groups of at least eight participants in single ascending dose cohorts and four groups of at least eight participants in multiple-dose ascending cohorts.
-A final optional cohort will include eight participants in an openlabel, 2-period crossover arm to investigate the effect of food on CK-136.
+The primary objective of this Phase 1 randomized, doubleblind, placebo-controlled, single and multiple ascending dose trial is to assess the safety, tolerability and pharmacokinetics of CK-136 when administered orally as single or multiple doses to healthy participants.
+The study design, as amended, includes five groups of at least eight participants in single ascending dose cohorts and four groups of at least eight participants in multiple-dose ascending cohorts.
+A final optional cohort will include eight participants in an open-label, 2-period crossover arm to investigate the effect of food on CK-136.